 Parliament of Youth

-WHAT: The Parliament of Youth on Sustainability is the chance for ACT students from kindergarten to year 12 to have their say about how we should reduce Canberra’s ecological footprint and make Canberra a more sustainable city.
 Each school may enter up to three teams in each of the year group categories: K-Y3 (6 team members), Y4-Y6 (6 team members), Y7-Y9 (3 team members) and Y10-Y12 (2 team members).
-Each team should prepare a one-page Green Paper outlining their proposal for action (due 6 May 2016) and a 5 minute presentation about their proposal for delivery at the Parliament.
+Each team prepares a one-page Green Paper outlining their proposal for action and a 5 minute presentation about their proposal for delivery at the Parliament.
+You can download an information flyer here.

-EXPERT PRESENTERS AVAILABLE: We have a list of expert volunteers happy to come to your class to present on the ecological footprint, sustainability, renewable energy, and more.
-Click for the presenter list and contact Anne Quinn at email@example.com or on 6231 2452 to book a speaker.
+EXPERT PRESENTERS: We have a list of expert volunteers happy to come to your class to present on sustainability, ecological footprint, renewable energy and more.
+Check our presenter list and contact our Project Officer at email@example.com to book a speaker.

 PROJECT UPDATES: Parliament of Youth Newsletter